thousandyears/AnyCoding/README.md

 - convert parts of a payload without decoding the whole value up front.
 - add domain-specific conversions by subclassing `AnyDecoder` and overriding `convert`.

-Swift Compute uses this shape for its `_JSON` package: typed values can be encoded into a JSON value through `AnyEncoder`, and JSON values can be decoded back into models through `AnyDecoder`, without first round-tripping through `Data`.
+swift-compute uses this shape for its `_JSON` package: typed values can be encoded into a JSON value through `AnyEncoder`, and JSON values can be decoded back into models through `AnyDecoder`, without first round-tripping through `Data`.

-BlockchainNamespace uses the same extension point for domain decoding.
-Its custom decoder converts strings, tags and references into domain types while still falling back to the standard AnyCoding conversions for ordinary JSON-shaped values.

 ## What It Provides